Sessions, an Alabama icon, announces he’s running for Senate

 "The people in Alabama will figure this out," Senate Majority Leader Mitch McConnell, R-Ky., told The Associated Press on Thursday when asked if it's a good idea for Sessions to run.
 "We do want to get that seat back, and I'm hopeful we will."

-Sessions, 72, announced his 2020 run on Fox News' "Tucker Carlson Tonight," which touted Sessions' announcement as his first national television interview since he resigned from the Trump administration in November 2018.
+Sessions, 72, announced his 2020 run on Fox News' "Tucker Carlson Tonight," which touted Sessions' appearance as his first national television interview since he resigned from the Trump administration in November 2018.

+"If I return to the Senate, no senator in the Senate would be more effective in advancing President Trump's agenda than I would," Sessions told Carlson.

 Sessions was senator until becoming Trump's first attorney general in 2017.
 Democrat Doug Jones won the seat from the deep-red state in a special election later that year, defeating Republican Roy Moore, the right-wing lightning rod who faced allegations of sexual misconduct.